alanyongy/tft-matchup-predictor/README.md

 &nbsp;
 # 🧹 Caveats
 🖼 **Static Image Detection**
-Uses pre-defined image references for anchors and OCR — any visual UI change needs a manual update to restore functionality.
+Uses pre-defined image references for anchors and OCR
+- Any visual UI change needs a manual update to restore functionality.

 ---

 🌐 **Limited Character Support**
 Only detects A–Z, a–z, and 0–9.
-Players with identical names (except for unsupported characters) may be indistinguishable.
+- Players with identical names (except for unsupported characters) may be indistinguishable.

 ---